dalipidrin/loan-approval-prediction/README.md

-# 🤖🧠 Validata - Predicting Loan Approval Using KNN and Decision Trees
+# 🤖🧠 Predicting Loan Approval Using KNN and Decision Trees

 This project is a machine learning solution developed for a bank to predict whether a loan application should be approved or not based on applicant data such as the applicant's income, credit score, loan amount, loan term, and employment status.